Back to top with progress indicator

 6. Cover each jar with screw cap, parchment or film.

-And, if you do find yourself tempted into making this it should not disappoint, it really is a true culinary delight!
+If you do find yourself tempted into making this it should not disappoint, it really is a true culinary delight!
+If I do say so🧑🍳

 Mr WH